mrhoads/azure-lab-builders-openshift-ratings-web/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 This code is part of the Microsoft Learn module of the AKS workshop.
 It provides the frontend for the ratings application.
-I'm making a change to trigger a S2I build.
+I'm making a change to trigger a S2I build for ALB prep!

 ## Contents